Lesley Kehoe Galleries Online

 Acknowledgment of tradition, cultural and artistic, yet transcending it; mastery of technique and creative use thereof; articulated philosophy; and the ‘x’ factor - the artist’s unique spiritual expression which inspires the inexpressible ‘wow’ that announces the presence of greatness.

-Trained as a mounter of traditional scrolls then motivated by a search for truly individual expression, Motoko sought mastery of Japanese screen making, learning to make the entire framework herself.
+Extensive training in the mounting of traditional scrolls motivated a search for truly individual expression.
+Maio sought mastery of the Japanese screen.

-Maio brings to the canvas of the folding screen mundane materials - aluminium foil, kimono fabric, washi enscribed with book keeping figures, crushed stone, sand, dirt, iron rust - that provide a freedom of colour and texture unimaginable in traditional work.
+Maio brings to the canvas of the folding screen mundane materials - aluminium foil, crushed stone, sand, dirt, iron rust, antique kimono fabric, old washi documents - that provide a freedom of colour and texture unimaginable in traditional work.

 Expressions of the fleeting, transient nature of life, her pieces are both painting and object, decorative and functional – a bewitchingly ambivalent form.